TruncatedDinoSour/badapplefetch/README.md

 -   If you want to use youtube-dl instead of yt-dlp, type `export YT=yt-dlp`
 -   Now, compile!
 Type `make -j$(nproc --all)` (`nproc --all` will just turn into your core count)

+So, basically:

+    LIBMPV=1 make -j$(nproc --all)

+Should be enough for most people

+# Credits

+-   The video used for audio and video: <https://www.youtube.com/watch?v=FtutLA63Cp8>

 # Screenshot

 ![Screenshot of BadAppleFetch](/screenshot.jpg)